crustyselenium/closeto0/README.md

 # The Game

 Close to Zero is very simple, six random numbers are read out one at a time in the order they were generated in.
-Each time a number is called, the player will place is in an array with 2 rows and 3 columns.
+Each time a number is called, the player will place it in an array with 2 rows and 3 columns.
 Each row will concatenate into a whole number and the difference is found between them.
 The goal of the game is to get the difference as low as possible.

 # Description